 It is desirable for components that provide EPRs to other components to be able to efficiently communicate the effective policies of the endpoints referenced by those EPRs.
 For example, a subscriber may wish to indicate to an event source that the notification messages sent as part of a subscription must be digitally signed.
 Although the mechanisms described in 7.1 Endpoint References Containing mex:Metadata can be used to communicate the complete set of policies associated with an endpoint, the relationship of these policies to specific bindings, operations, or messages cannot be determined without additional information such as WSDL documents or wsp:PolicyAttachment elements.

-Endpoint Policy Subject

 A single wsp:Policy or wsp:PolicyReference element MAY appear as a child of the /wsa:EndpointReference/wsa:Metadata element.

 <wsa:EndpointReference>